mikesnowbie/SNVTBEnhancerWIA/README.md

 ## Customization

-You can customize the color coding of the Work Item Age, both the number of days and the color, by using the Extension Options.
-A default set applies to all boards, and any board you visit will appear in the options so you can tailor its colors independently:
+You can customize the color coding of the Work Item Age—both the number of days and the color—and tune the update freshness threshold by using the Extension Options.
+A default set applies to all boards, and any board you visit will appear in the options so you can tailor its colors and freshness window independently:

 1. Click the extension icon in the Edge toolbar and select **Extension Options**.
 2. Choose a board or select **Default (All Boards)** from the dropdown.
-3. Adjust the age bands and colors as desired.
+3. Adjust the age bands, colors, update threshold, and freshness emoji as desired.
 4. Save your changes.

 ## Troubleshooting